jing-yen/tp/docs/DeveloperGuide.md

 - 2a.
 The list is empty.
     Use case ends.
 - 3a.
 The given index is invalid.
   - 3a1.
-Paypals shows an error message
+Paypals shows an error message.
     Use case resumes at step 2.

 ### Non-Functional Requirements